-Attributes: Agility d8, Smarts d8, Spirit d10, Strength d8, Vigor d8 Skills: Fighting d8, Intimidation d10, Notice d6, Stealth d10
+Skills: Fighting d8, Intimidation d10, Notice

+d6, Stealth d10

+Edges: Quick Special Abilities:
-- Armor +1: Leathery skin. - Bony Claws: Str+d4. - Fear -1: Anyone who sees a wight must make a Fear check at -1. - Fearless: Wights are immune to Fear and Intimidation.

-- Grave Touch: Wights' claws allow them to drain the very life from those they harm.
-A character clawed by a wight for at least a shaken result must make a Vigor roll at -2.
+- Armor +1: Leathery skin. - Bony Claws: Str+d4. - Fear (-1): Anyone who sees a wight must make a Fear check at -1. - Fearless: Wights are immune to Fear and Intimidation. - Grave Touch: A wight's claws allow them to drain the very life from those they harm.
+A character who is Shaken or Wounded by a wight's claws must make a Vigor roll.
 On a failure, the victim suffers a level of Fatigue.
-A character that reaches Incapacitated from this effect dies in 2d6 rounds, even if the wight does not finish him off, unless he receives immediate medical attention (the healing power or a Healing roll). - Quick: Wights redraw initiative cards of five or less. - Spawn: Any creature slain by a wight's claws has a 50% chance of rising again as a wight.
-This occurs a mere 1d6 rounds after the victim's death unless the body is destroyed first, or consecrated by a priest. - Undead: +2 Toughness; +2 to recover from being Shaken; immune to poison and disease; no additional damage from called shots.
+A character that reaches Incapacitated from this effect dies in 2d6 rounds, even if the wight does not finish him off, unless he receives immediate medical attention (the healing power or a Healing roll). - Spawn: Any creature slain by a wight's claws has a 50% chance of rising again as a wight.
+This occurs a mere 1d6 rounds after the victim's death unless the body is destroyed first, or consecrated by a priest. - Undead: +2 Toughness; +2 to recover from being Shaken; immune to poison and disease; Called Shots do no extra damage; ignores 1 point of Wound penalties.